How to Prepare for a College Alumni Interview

 School research is a crucial part of getting ready for your interview.
 Doing your research shows you care to know more about the school before the interview and shows you’re serious about attending.

-While you don’t have to start listing off facts and history of the school, try to weave some of your findings into the way you answer questions and how elements of the school can help you reach your goals.
-For example, you can share clubs or courses you’re interested in taking, or other ways you’re excited to contribute to the school’s culture.
+While you don’t have to start listing off facts about the school’s history, try to weave some of your findings into how you answer questions and how elements of the school can help you reach your goals.
+For example, you can share clubs or courses you’re interested in taking or other ways you’re excited to contribute to the school’s culture.

 Know What Types of Questions Your Interviewer Will Ask

-Your alumni interviewer can ask you many types of questions related to your personal and educational life.
-Drozdowski said there are seven questions he likes to ask when he interviews potential students:
+Your interviewer may ask you many types of questions related to your personal and educational life.
+If you have interviewed or are going to interview for a scholarship, you may recognize some similar questions.
+Drozdowski says there are seven questions he likes to ask when he interviews potential students:

 • Can you tell me a little bit about yourself?